How to Grow your YouTube Channel 10x Faster – The Ultimate Guide

 As mentioned earlier, I am a huge fan of TubeBuddy.
+You can read my full TubeBuddy review for more information.
 It has been a big part of the success of my channel.
 Essentially, it helps you find good keywords, tags, and video ideas, while monitoring the growth of your channel.
 Without TubeBuddy, I wouldn’t have had such an easy time nailing down the right keywords and content that the algorithm pushed out for us.

 My favourite secondary tool is VidIQ, another very popular YouTube SEO growth tool.
 I personally use both tools and am very happy.
 VidIQ has many of the same features as TubeBuddy, but one of my favourite features that it has over TubeBuddy is the “boost” feature.
 Before publishing a video, you can “boost” a video, which shows you other top videos in the same niche as you and the tags they are using.
 You can then place those tags in your videos.
 The main goal is to get suggested viewers from the original video because YouTube will suggest similar content to them.
 This is an excellent strategy that really works!